Helping collegiate student-athletes

 3. Values & Support

-Use your values and create social connections to help you foster resilience
+Use your values and create social connections to help you adapt & adjust to change

 6. Your Action Plan

-Develop and individualized action plan that you can use during sport transitions
+Develop an individualized action plan that you can use throughout your sport career

 5. Physical Health